-Status: Active/funded.
+Status: Active/Funded.
 An outreach session was held in June.
 Sungate Engineering is pursuing additional studies of a catchment between Hillsborough Rd. and West Main Street with known drainage issues.
-Work with the Center for Neighborhood Technology (CNT) to assist with neighborhood preparedness and resilience to flooding and drainage concerns has been initiated, including data gathering, a survey, a neighborhood walkabout, coordination with the Stormwater Advisory Commission, and interviews.
-Program design recommendations and preparation of draft and final reports will be pursued in early 2020.
+Work with the Center for Neighborhood Technology (CNT) to assist with neighborhood preparedness and resilience to flooding and drainage concerns is underway, including coordination with the Stormwater Advisory Commission.
+A presentation and discussion with neighborhood members and the Stormwater Advisory Commission was held on February 13th.
+Preparation of draft and final reports and review by the Stormwater Advisory Commission and Council will be pursued in the late winter and spring of 2020.
+A field inspection with Sungate was also held in February.